-Analyze the psychological effects that color, harmony, texture, line, composition and lighting have on the consumer.
+Analyze the psychological effects that color, harmony, texture, line, composition and lighting have on the consumer. .
 Class discussion, examinations, and Elements of Design paper Describe the different elements used in design, and then apply the Elements of Design to visual display and styling Class discussion, examinations, and Elements of Design paper

-Use Scamper and Bell methodologies, Class discussion and analyses of visual displays, Samper & Bell Visual Display Paper Write an analytical paper that contrasts contemporary art to a contemporary window display Elements of Design paper
+Use Scamper and Bell methodologies, evaluate various displays in department store, specialty, luxury store, and boutiques for their effectiveness Class discussion and analyses of visual displays, Samper & Bell Visual Display Paper Write an analytical paper that contrasts contemporary art to a contemporary window display Elements of Design paper

-Write a Press Release for a contemporary designer using descriptive jargon Contemporary Press Release Write a resume and cover letter for a specific job posting in the fashion industry Class discussion and examinations Extend & develop their Retail Marketing e- Portfolio and use for mock interview Course work & Open Lab site, Final assessment of mock interview with e-portfolio
+Write a Press Release for a contemporary designer using descriptive jargon Contemporary Press Release Write a resume and cover letter for a specific job posting in the fashion industry Class discussion and examinations Extend & develop their Retail Marketing e- Portfolio and use for mock interview Course work & Open Lab site, Final assessment of mock interview with e- portfolio